telerik/winforms-docs/telerik-presentation-framework/touch-support.md

 ## Touch Events in RadItems

 All the above mentioned events are also valid for all RadItems.
-          This means you can use them
-          for different items in RadRibbonBar, RadCommandBar, RadMenu, etc.
+This means you can use them for different items in RadRibbonBar, RadCommandBar, RadMenu, etc.

 ## Example of Using Touch Events

-The following example will demonstrate how we can use this functionality to drag,
-          rotate and resize RadButtonElement within a simple panel:
+The following example will demonstrate how we can use this functionality to drag, rotate and resize RadButtonElement within a simple panel:
-        #_[C#]_

 {{source=..\SamplesCS\TPF\Touch\CustomPanel.cs region=touchPanel}}
 {{source=..\SamplesVB\TPF\Touch\CustomPanel.vb region=touchPanel}}